 All classrooms have reading areas stocked with a range of fiction and non-fiction texts.
 Books are also displayed around classrooms to support topics and in small world and role play areas.
 Children have access to the school library, where there is a range of books including British values and PSHCE themed texts.

-Children are taught reading skills and techniques through individual reading, guided reading, echo reading and whole class reading.
+Children are taught reading skills and techniques through individual reading, guided reading, and whole class reading.
 In Key Stage 1 children become ‘Reading Detectives’, studying a high quality text each term.
 Children are taught to develop an understanding of the texts through reading comprehension and they explore the key themes, events and plot of the story.
 At target points throughout Key Stage 1, children attend a lunchtime or afterschool reading club.
 This provides the children with the opportunity to read books at their level, practice reading skills and read individually to an adult each day.

 In the Foundation Stage our children embark on a ‘Reading Adventure’, which starts in Nursery when they are given a book bag containing letter and grapheme cards, along with their first free book.
 Throughout their time in the Foundation Stage they are given more books to add to their collection, to inspire the child’s love of reading and to ensure we share the importance of reading with our parents and carers at home.

 Children throughout school are given the opportunity to take home books, children also have access to Bug Club, which is a web-based reading scheme.
 Teachers allocate children with books at the appropriate level for each child, these can be accessed at home and at school.
 We also sell heavily discounted books to our parents at Open Evenings.
 Our families are key partners in developing their children’s knowledge and we are grateful to all our parents and carers who support their child’s learning.